Green Foods to Celebrate Saint Patrick’s Day!

 3. Bok Choy

-Both regular and baby bok choy are packed with nutrients such as beta-carotene, vitamin C and E, folate and selenium.
-Bok Choy has a mild, peppery flavour that makes it a perfect addition to many dishes.
-It can be added raw to salads, grilled or added to soups or stir-fries.
+Both regular and baby bok choy are packed with nutrients such as beta-carotene, vitamins C and E, folate, and selenium.
+Bok choy has a mild, slightly peppery flavour that makes it a great addition to many dishes.
+Enjoy it raw in salads, grilled, or added to soups and stir-fries.

-Here are a couple of recipes to try that include this tasty green:
+Here are a couple of recipes to try that feature this tasty green:

 4. Spinach

-Not only is spinach high in iron, potassium and fiber, it also contains lots of vitamins, such as vitamin C, which is beneficial in the uptake of iron found in both the spinach itself and in other high iron foods such as meat.
-Spinach is great in salads, wraps, sauteed into eggs or pastas or added to soups, casseroles and stuffed chicken.
+Not only is spinach high in iron, potassium, and fibre, it’s also rich in vitamins like vitamin C, which helps your body absorb iron from spinach and other iron-rich foods such as meat.
+Spinach is delicious in salads and wraps, sautéed into eggs or pasta, or added to soups, casseroles, and stuffed chicken.

 Try these delicious spinach recipes: